-The NSW Ministerial Advisory Council on Ageing (MACA) advises the Minister for Ageing, the Hon.
-John Sidoti MP on matters affecting the needs, interests and wellbeing of older people in NSW, and on the impact of the ageing of the population.
+The NSW Ministerial Advisory Council on Ageing (MACA) advises the Minister for Seniors, on matters affecting the needs, interests and wellbeing of older people in NSW, and on the impact of the ageing of the population.

 The Council currently has 10 members, appointed as individuals, on the basis of their expertise and experience.
 The Council meets up to six times a year in Sydney.